Huegoxaga/notes/algorithm/practice.md

     return -1  # Target not found, return -1
 ```

-- Quick selection - Find nth max/min in a list by returning the nth element when it is selected as the pivot point
+- Quickselect - Find nth max/min in a list by returning the nth element when it is selected as the pivot point
+  - Average case: O(n)
+  - Worst case: O(n^2)

 ```py
 def findKthLargest(self, nums: List[int], k: int) -> int: